 Arthritis refers to a wide range of illnesses that involve the inflammation of one or more joints in our bodies.

 Did you know there are more than 100 different types of arthritis?
 Even more interesting, they all share one common characteristic –inflammation.

-Cannabidiol’s anti-inflammatory properties have pointed scientists toward the possibility of CBD being used to slow or even reverse the symptoms of arthritis, and even though cannabidiol arthritis research is still in early stages, the initial results seem very promising.
+Cannabidiol’s anti-inflammatory properties have pointed scientists toward the possibility of CBD being used in relation to the symptoms of arthritis, and even though cannabidiol arthritis research is still in early stages, the initial results seem very promising.

-All in all, Cannabidiol seems a very promising alternative to treating arthritis and long-term joint inflammations in general.
+All in all, Cannabidiol seems like it has the potential to be a very promising alternative to treating arthritis and long-term joint inflammations in general.
 Some cannabidiol arthritis studies have even demonstrated surprisingly positive results.
-Still, it is too early for the academia to make a conclusive decision on whether CBD is potent enough and works consistently enough to fully replace the most widely accepted arthritis treatments of today.
-Nonetheless, Cannabidiol’s apparent lack of side effects renders it a potentially viable supplementary treatment for arthritis and arthritis-related pains.
+Still, it is too early for academia to make a conclusive decision on whether CBD is potent enough and works consistently enough as a widely accepted arthritis treatment today.
+Nonetheless, Cannabidiol is a potentially viable supplementary treatment for arthritis and arthritis-related pains.

 - Cannabis constituent cannabidiol is an oral anti-arthritic therapeutic

 Sign up below for our mailing list to get CBD news delivered right to your email inbox.
 We deliver the latest news and the occasional giveaway or promotion for our loyal readers.